devops4me/safedb.net/README.md

 Logout NEVER TOUCHES the lock file (it could have moved on multiple times so only login can act on it).

-However logout DELETES the cipher.file intra-sessionary ciphertext that can be unlocked by session key to retrieve the content key.
+However logout DELETES the cipher.file intra-sessionary ciphertext that can be unlocked by branch key to retrieve the content key.
 This action renders it impossible to read or write any data from logged in book.

 A subsequent login can again re-instate this privilege.